tc39/proposal-stable-formatting/README.md

-# An Explicit Null Locale
+# Stable Formatting

-A TC-39 proposal to define the behaviour and properties of the `zxx` null locale.
+A TC-39 proposal to provide well-defined and powerful formatting methods.

 **Stage:** 0